osmosis-labs/beaker/README.md

     <a href="https://crates.io/crates/beaker"><img height="20" src="https://img.shields.io/crates/v/beaker.svg"></a>
 </p>

-[Beaker](https://github.com/osmosis-labs/beaker) makes it easy to scaffold a new cosmwasm app, with all of the dependencies for osmosis hooked up, and a sample front-end at the ready.
+[Beaker](https://github.com/osmosis-labs/beaker) makes it easy to scaffold a new cosmwasm app, with all of the dependencies for osmosis hooked up, interactive console, and a sample front-end at the ready.

 ## Getting Started